zio/zio/docs/howto/mock_services.md

 A reference to this layer is passed to _capability tags_ so it can be used to automatically build environment for composed expectations on multiple services.

+> **Note:** for non-effectful capabilities you need to unsafely run the final effect to satisfy the required interface.
+For `ZSink` you also need to map the error into a failed sink as demonstrated above.

 Finally we create the live version of the service with the implementation of the capabilities: